Our Expertise

 Technical construction detail drawing showing door threshold assembly with materials dimensions and building regulation compliance specifications

-You plan a home extension or renovation.
-You need to understand the difference between planning drawings and building regulation drawings.
-This is crucial.
-These two types of drawings serve different purposes.
-They work in the UK construction process.
-Most projects need both.
-This helps them proceed legally.
+You’re planning a home extension or renovation and need to understand the difference between planning drawings and our Building Regulations service.
+This distinction is crucial.
+These two drawing types serve different purposes in the UK construction process, and most projects need both to proceed legally.

-Figure 1: The dramatic difference between planning drawings (left) and building regulation drawings (right) for the same project – planning shows what you want to build, building regs show how to build it safely
+Figure 1: Planning shows what you want to build; building regs show how to build it safely.

-Bottom line up front: Planning drawings show what you want to build.
-They gain planning approval.
-Building regulation drawings show how to build it safely.
-They demonstrate compliance with building regulations.
-The key differences lie in their detail level.
-They also differ in purpose and regulatory requirements.
+Bottom line up front: Planning drawings show what you want to build (for planning approval).
+Building regulation drawings show how to build it safely (for building control approval).
+The key differences are purpose, detail level, and regulatory requirements.

-AC Design Solution has handled over 10,000 UK projects.
-We are CIAT Chartered Architectural Technologists.
-We regularly see homeowners confused.
-They wonder when they need building control approval versus planning approval.
-They’re also confused about the different drawings.
-Each process requires different drawings.
+AC Design Solution has handled over 10,000 UK projects as CIAT Chartered Architectural Technologists.
+We regularly see confusion about when building control approval is needed versus planning approval — and which drawings each process requires.

 Planning Drawings Building Reg Drawings